-ELKHART, Indiana (Anabaptist Mennonite Biblical Seminary) — In July, Safwat Marzouk, PhD, concluded his roles as Associate Professor of Old Testament/Hebrew Bible and Bible Department Chair at Anabaptist Mennonite Biblical Seminary (AMBS) in Elkhart, Indiana, after 10 years of service.
+ELKHART, Indiana (Anabaptist Mennonite Biblical Seminary) — In July, Safwat Marzouk, PhD, concluded his roles as Associate Professor of Old Testament/Hebrew Bible and Bible Department Chair at Anabaptist Mennonite Biblical Seminary (AMBS) in Elkhart, Indiana, in July 2021 after 10 years of service.
 He is now serving as Associate Professor of Old Testament at Union Presbyterian Seminary in Richmond, Virginia.

 Marzouk, who came to AMBS in July 2011, taught courses on the Old Testament, Biblical Hebrew, biblical interpretation, migration in the Bible and the Church, and biblical foundations for peace and justice.
 He also co-led “Encountering Egypt: Past and Present” learning tours in his home country in 2016 and 2020.
 He has become a sought-after speaker and workshop presenter across the Mennonite Church in the U.S. and Canada.

 “Safwat is an engaged and thoughtful scholar-teacher, modeling how scholarship informs teaching and vice versa,” remarked Vice President and Academic Dean Beverly Lapp, EdD.
 “He is intensely invested in intersecting his work as a scholar with anti-oppression analysis and intercultural awareness, and he skillfully engages people across a broad spectrum of educational backgrounds and learning styles.
 He has the heart and mind of a pastor and cares deeply about the life of the church.”